janyousssef/rules-and-templates/.github/pull_request_template.md

 #Changes

--Increased the speed variable.
+- Increased the speed variable.

 #Reason

--Pacman was too slow
+- Pacman was too slow

 #Description

--speed was 2 now it is 4
+- speed was 2 now it is 4

 #Checklist

 - [ ] Task finished
 - [ ] Task incomplete